Links to specific items – athlete profiles, etc – are at the foot of the page.

 “In 1963, he won the biggest event on the British professional running circuit, the Powderhall.
 I ask him if he remembers the race.
 “I remember every race.”
 He thought he came up too quickly, always a mistake, but knew he had them by the 90-yard mark.
 The average working man’s annual wage in Scotland was then £700.
 He won £250.
 He had £50 on himself at 10 to 1.
 His stable won £10,000 in total.
 The bookies had to hand out notes saying they’d pay later.
 Betting on yourself was also part of the game.
 “Oh, yes!” he says.”
 Nothing has changed – The cutting below is fairly up to date.

-Instead of money, the amateur athletes won such prizes as rose bowls, fire screens, rugs, casserole sets, duffle bags and other usually useful objects.
+Instead of money, the amateur athletes won such prizes as rose bowls, fire screens, rugs, casserole sets, duffle bags and other frequently useful objects.
 If you were good enough to be invited to a meeting and it was big enough there were expenses on offer but they were usually limited.
 The biggest was Cowal where, in the 60’s and 70’s a team in the two mile team race could claim £5 in total (ie 25 shillings each) and a ticket for the tea tent.
 The truth is that the money on the pro side was (a) never as good generally as was supposed; and (b) very few were in it for the money anyway.
 There were many ex-amateurs who thought it was easy money and in the twilight of their career came north.
 For instance, Gordon Pirie was a marvellous runner who renounced the amateur code and ran in professional handicap races without any notable success. eg he ran at Jedburgh where he was defeated by Jim Brotherstone.
 Even Scotland’s Ian McCafferty ran as a professional without much success at the end of his own running career.
 The money wasn’t what they thought, nor was it easily come by.
+The big success as a pro was Alan Simpson who retired from amateur athletics when he was still at the top of his game.

 “After the Olympics Ewell lost his amateur status for accepting gifts from his fans, but he continued to compete in Australia and New Zealand as a professional.
 He also took part in the Scottish Border games circuit during the summer of 1950.
 He lived most of those weeks in the town of Bathgate.
 He won one of the most prestigious sprints on the Border Games circuit at Jedburgh.
 Running off scratch over 120 yards he ran a time of 11.37 secs.
 He also took part in a special invitation race in August that same year to mark his time in Scotland (run as a handicap race) over 120 yards at the famous Powderhall venue.
 Ewell from the scratch mark lost narrowly to Albert C Charles (off 12.5 yds).”.